Skip to main content

 Fee sponsorship

 Sponsorship is the same mechanism with one change: the inputs that cover the fee come from a sponsor, not the user.
-A new user who holds zero ADA can still act, because your sponsor wallet supplies the fee (and any collateral), while the user only signs for the part that genuinely needs their key, authorizing a required-signer check, say, or spending a token they already hold.
+Because a transaction must balance exactly, inputs equal outputs plus fee, whoever adds the extra input and takes the change back is the one who pays.
+A new user who holds zero ADA can still act: your sponsor wallet supplies the fee (and, for a script transaction, the collateral), while the user only signs for the part that genuinely needs their key, authorizing a required-signer check, say, or spending a token they already hold.
 Both parties partial-sign; the sponsor's wallet provides the fee inputs and the change address.

 This removes the hardest step in onboarding, "go buy ADA before you can do anything," and is why sponsorship usually pairs with a wallet the user did not have to install.
 Hosted wallet services take it further: they create a non-custodial wallet through social login and sponsor the user's first transactions, so there is no extension and no seed phrase to start.
 See the note on hosted sign-in and sponsorship in Wallet authentication.